KITTU

 Dr. Verena Kauth

 She is working as Clinical Project Manager of KITTU.
 She completed her studies in pharmacy in 2013, followed by her doctoral thesis in 2017 – both at the University Medical Center Mainz.
 Until now, she has been working for nearly 10 years in national and international experimental and clinical research studies in various specialties.
-With this profound expertise, she will support KITTU during all phases of its experimental and clinical development.
+With this profound expertise, she supports KITTU during all phases of its experimental and clinical development.

 Yvonne Wiesner